gargargarrick/seiran/README.md

 ## Cleaning bookmarks

-At present, `seiran clean` will look for bookmarks in your database that don't seem to have titles, and add their respective URL as a title instead.
+`seiran clean` will look for bookmarks in your database that don't seem to have titles, and add their respective URL as a title instead.
+It will then look for bookmarks that have identical titles (which suggests they might be duplicates) and tell you if it finds any.

 ## License